-Exhibit Number Description 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
+Exhibit Number Description 10.1 Amendment No. 3 to Master Agreement, dated as of August 1, 2024, by and between Regeneron Pharmaceuticals, Inc. and Alnylam Pharmaceuticals, Inc. 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 32 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350.
-101 Interactive Data Files pursuant to Rule 405 of Regulation S-T formatted in Inline Extensible Business Reporting Language ("Inline XBRL"): (i) the registrant's Condensed Consolidated Balance Sheets as of June 30, 2024 and December 31, 2023; (ii) the registrant's Condensed Consolidated Statements of Operations and Comprehensive Income for the three and six months ended June 30, 2024 and 2023; (iii) the registrant's Condensed Consolidated Statements of Stockholders' Equity for the three and six months ended June 30, 2024 and 2023; (iii) the registrant's Condensed Consolidated Statements of Stockholders' Equity for the three and six months ended June 30, 2024 and 2023; (iv) the registrant's Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2024 and 2023; and (v) the notes to the registrant's Condensed Consolidated Financial Statements.
+101 Interactive Data Files pursuant to Rule 405 of Regulation S-T formatted in Inline Extensible Business Reporting Language ("Inline XBRL"): (i) the registrant's Condensed Consolidated Balance Sheets as of September 30, 2024 and December 31, 2023; (ii) the registrant's Condensed Consolidated Statements of Operations and Comprehensive Income for the three and nine months ended September 30, 2024 and 2023; (iii) the registrant's Condensed Consolidated Statements of Stockholders' Equity for the three and nine months ended September 30, 2024 and 2023; (iv) the registrant's Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2024 and 2023; and (v) the notes to the registrant's Condensed Consolidated Financial Statements.
 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).